anouarjlidi/AgateApps/docs/technical.md

  [app/config/admin/](../app/config/admin/) directory.
 An `AdminBundle` exists only to store the `AdminController` which allows complete override of any of EasyAdmin's feature (it also registers the `admin` directory as resource files so container is recompiled when one changes).

-[IvoryCKEditorBundle](https://github.com/egeloen/IvoryCKEditorBundle) is installed and configured in the `Page` entity to use a WYSIWYG.

 ## Tests